rrthomas/beetle/README.md

 ## Hand-written ARM assembler version

 `ARMbeetle.bas` contains a hand-written ARM assembler version of Beetle, written in the BBC BASIC assembler (for RISC OS).
-It produces AOF format objects equivalent to those produced by run.c and step.c, which can be linked in their place.

 ## Bugs and comments